Hafsa-Shahid/Airline-Dashboard/README.md

 To explore the analysis, you can:

 1. **View the Power BI Dashboard**:
-   - Open the `FlyingWhale Airlines.pbix` file in Power BI Desktop.
+   - Open the `FlyingWhale Airline.pbix` file in Power BI Desktop.
    - Interact with the visualizations to explore the insights.

 2. **Read the Analysis Report**: